-Financial Aid Office
+Office of Financial Aid

 The purpose of financial aid is to provide financial assistance to students enrolled in at least a halftime basis (minimum 3 units) in an eligible program at Pacifica.
 Pacifica's Board of Trustees, administrators, faculty, and staff do all they can to ensure that quality education is accessible to all students.
-Pacifica is committed to a policy of non-discrimination in its regulations pertaining to the award of financial aid.
+Pacifica is committed to a policy of non-discrimination in its regulations pertaining to the financial aid package.